OlivierSohn/hamazed/README.md

 # Supported platforms

-Officially supported client platforms are (recent versions of) macOS and Ubuntu.
+Officially supported client platforms are (recent versions of) macOS and Ubuntu, where a C++17-enabled compiler is available.

-On macOS, a recent version of `clang` is needed to build.
-On Ubuntu, a recent version of `gcc` is needed to build.

 # Packages